 Students must obtain permission before using the phone.
+Calling home in order to request permission to stay after school to attend athletic events or to go home with another student will not be permitted.
 The discretion of the classroom teacher will be used in allowing a student to call home for forgotten items.